starkcal/es8913/README.md

-# NHL Goaltender Predictive Modelling
+# NHL Goaltender Predictive Modeling
 A series of binary logistic regression models to predict Saves, Rebounds, and Rebound Saves from NHL goaltenders